RichCherng/WorldMap/README.md

 1. **For active development**: Use **http://localhost:3000**
    - ✅ Instant hot reloading for React changes
    - ✅ Full React development tools support
-   - ✅ API calls automatically forwarded to Spring Boot
+   - ✅ API calls automatically forwarded to Jetty backend

 2. **For production testing**: Use **http://localhost:8080**
    - ✅ Tests the actual production build